 The House Of Bruce

-David was married at the age of four on 17 July 1328 to Joan of England, the daughter of Edward II and Isabella of France.
+By the terms of the Treaty of Northampton, David was married at the age of four on 17 July 1328 to Joan of England, theseven year old daughter of King Edward II and Isabella of France.
 Despite their marriage lasting thirty-four years, it was childless and apparently loveless.

 The Scots continued the struggle, recieving French aid.
 Enraged, Edward III marched north into Scotland with an army.
 The crushed Scots finally submitted and agreed to pay a ransom of a hundred thousand pounds for the return of their captive king.